Guasha

 Respiratory ailments, including colds, bronchitis, and asthma

-Facial skin rejuvenation, promoting lymphatic drainage, reducing puffiness, and improving complexion
+Facial skin rejuvenation, lymphatic drainage, reducing puffiness, and improving complexion

-What to Expect from your Guasha Appointment at our Sheffield Clinic
+What to Expect at Your Acupuncture Appointment in our Sheffield Clinic

-When you book an appointment at our Sheffield acupuncture clinic, we start with a preliminary questionnaire, a medical questionnaire and a comprehensive consultation.
+When you book an appointment with me at our Sheffield acupuncture clinic, we start with a preliminary questionnaire, a medical questionnaire and a comprehensive consultation.
 This includes discussing your health history, current symptoms, lifestyle, and wellness goals.
-Our aim is to understand the root cause of your condition, not just the surface-level symptoms.
+The aim is to understand the root cause of your condition, not just the surface-level symptoms.

 Treatment

-Based on this initial consultation, we’ll develop a personalised treatment plan.
+Based on this initial consultation, I’ll develop a personalised treatment plan for you.
+I’ll then invite you to lie comfortably on a treatment couch.

 Afterwards

+After the session, you may feel calm, refreshed, or mildly tired.
 It’s also normal to feel a sense of emotional release or lightness following treatment.
-Whatever your response, it’s advised to leave some time after, or at some point in the day, where you’re able to do what the body needs; maybe sleep, go for a walk, have some quiet time etc and let the treatment settle in.
+Whatever your response, it’s advised to leave some time after, or at some point in the day, where you’re able to do what the body needs; maybe sleep, go for a walk, have some quiet time etc. and let the treatment settle in.